Buch, Englisch, 210 Seiten, Format (B × H): 156 mm x 234 mm

 Verlag: Taylor & Francis Ltd

-Heat Pump-Assisted Dryers: Optimum Sizing, Design, and Operation Rules identifies the ideal sizing, operation, and control strategies for hot air convective batch driers coupled with air-to-air mechanical vapor compression heat pumps.
+Heat Pump-Assisted Dryers: Optimum Sizing, Design, and Operation Rules identifies the optimum sizing, operation, and control strategies for hot air convective batch driers coupled with air-to-air mechanical vapor compression heat pumps.
 It evaluates the energy requirements, most efficient operation and control methods, drying performances, and environmental issues and considerations.

 Zielgruppe